abbreviatedman/spellbound/data/quotes.md

 389
 00:22:21,788 --> 00:22:24,288
-For... who you are.
+For… who you are.

 390
 00:22:24,324 --> 00:22:27,885
-It's just...
-I already told you.
+It's just… I already told you.
 My life was different before.

 391